Christ's Fulfilment of the Law

 the two related Temple Feasts of "Passover" and "Yom Kippur".

-The innocent Lamb of God without sin, sacrificed as a Scapegoat on the Cross, bearing our sins
+The innocent Lamb of God without sin, sacrificed as Scapegoat on the Cross, bearing our sins

 Jack P. Oostveen